Chandriano131/pf1-altsheet-reworked/README.md

 The **Pathfinder 1e for Foundry VTT** system was also used as a reference for compatibility, data structure, and integration with Foundry VTT v13.

 > **AI Disclosure:** This module was developed with assistance from AI tools — including **Claude (Anthropic)** and **OpenAI Codex** — for code generation, refactoring, visual review and documentation support.
-Authorship, review and final responsibility belong to the maintainers of this repository.
+Authorship, review and final responsibility belong to the maintainers of this repository, Anthropic and OpenAI.

 ## Status